Meriel Buchanan: Life

 Meriel Buchanan was the only child of Sir George Buchanan (1854-1924), and his wife Lady Georgina Meriel Bathurst (1863-1922).
 As her father was a career diplomat, Meriel's early life was spent in the many countries where her father was posted: Hesse, Baden, Bulgaria, Germany, Italy, the Netherlands and Luxembourg.
+In 1910 the Buchanan family moved to Saint Petersburg, when Sir George Buchanan was appointed as the British ambassador to Russia.